georoots/prepper/README.md

 *   **100% Private**: All tools run locally in your browser.
 No data is ever transmitted to external servers.
 *   **Open Source**: Fully open source and transparent.
 Inspect, modify, and contribute to the code.
 *   **Offline Ready**: Download and use tools completely offline.
 Perfect for remote locations.
-*   **Mobile Friendly**: Works seamlessly on desktop, tablet, and mobile devices.
+*   **Mobile Friendly**: Works on desktop, tablet, and mobile devices.

 ### Perfect for:

-*   Coffee producers and cooperatives
+*   Producers and cooperatives
-*   Smaller coffee traders and exporters
+*   Smaller traders and exporters
-*   Coffee roasters and importers
+*   Importers, operators
 *   Sustainability consultants

 ### Useful Resources